understand how to apply the concept of reflection of a shape in a mirror line

 Congruent shapes

 Congruent shapes are identical but can have different orientations.
-For example, these five shapes are all congruent.

 Similar shapes

-Similar shapes have corresponding angles equal and corresponding sides in the same ratio.
 For example, shapes \(A, B, C, D\) and \(E\) are all similar; \(B\) and \(D\) are also congruent.

 Tests for congruency